Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

 Prohibited Conduct

-Speech or conduct expressing views regarding a particular country’s policies or practices does not necessarily constitute Discriminatory Harassment based on national origin.
+Speech or conduct expressing views regarding a particular country’s policies or practices generally does not constitute Discriminatory Harassment based on national origin.
 However, if harassing speech or conduct that otherwise appears to be based on views about a country’s policies or practices is directed at or infused with discriminatory comments about persons from, or associated with, that country or another country, then it may constitute Discriminatory Harassment.
 The use of code words may implicate the Policy.
 In responding to Reports concerning speech or conduct regarding a country’s policies or practices, the Office will consider whether such speech or conduct is an exercise of academic freedom and inquiry.

 Each reported incident of alleged speech or conduct will be assessed on a case-by-case basis.
 The Office will determine whether alleged speech or conduct constitutes Discrimination or Discriminatory Harassment, including by creating or contributing to a Hostile Environment, by considering the totality of the circumstances surrounding an alleged incident or course of conduct.
 The Office will consider all relevant objective and subjective factors in making its determination.
 The presence or absence of no single factor will be dispositive in the Office’s determination.
 Objective factors are those that indicate whether a reasonable person would find the alleged speech or conduct to meet the definition of Discrimination or Discriminatory Harassment.
 Subjective factors relate to how the Complainant actually perceived the alleged speech or conduct and whether the Complainant perceived the alleged speech or conduct to be discriminatory or harassing.
 The offensiveness of a particular expression as perceived by a Complainant, standing alone, is not a sufficient basis to create a Hostile Environment.
-Reports of Prohibited Conduct will be evaluated from the perspective of the Complainant and from the perspective of a reasonable person in the Complainant’s position, considering all the circumstances.

 The factors the Office will consider when assessing whether speech or conduct constitutes Discrimination or Discriminatory Harassment may include, but are not limited to, the following:

 • The nature and severity of the alleged speech or conduct.
-The Office will be more likely to find that alleged speech or conduct constitutes Discrimination or Discriminatory Harassment if it involves words or symbols that are generally understood to express hatred of, or calls for violence against, one or more Protected Classes (e.g., racially charged epithets, language suggesting that Protected Class members or associates should be harmed or killed, etc.).
+The Office will be more likely to find that alleged speech or conduct constitutes Discrimination or Discriminatory Harassment if it involves words or symbols that are generally understood to express hatred of, or calls for violence against, one or more Protected Classes (e.g., racially charged epithets, language suggesting that Protected Class members or associates should be harmed or killed, etc.)

 • Whether the alleged speech or conduct was intended and/or likely to incite violence, Discrimination, or Discriminatory Harassment, or to create or contribute to a Hostile Environment.